Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 In contrast, the Jacobian $D_{\inputmarginalVect} (Id - BA_{\beta})\rvert_{\inputmarginalVect}$ in marginal coordinates can only detect bifurcations where the support shrinks to a proper subset, at least in non-degenerate problems.
 For, by \cite[Lemma 2 ff.]{agmon2021critical}, its kernel is determined only by $\supp \inputmarginalVect$ (corresponding precisely to clusters outside the support), regardless of how many other achieving distributions there may be.
 By reducing the problem to $\supp \inputmarginalVect$ (as in Section \ref{sub:cluster-vanishing-bifs-are-bifs}), its eigenvalues can be seen to be continuous in $\beta$, vanishing if and only if a cluster vanishes.
 Therefore, the $\inputmarginalVect$-Jacobian cannot detect a bifurcation that switches between two distinct supports, even if they are of the same size. e.g., the right bifurcation of Figure \ref{fig:Berger_example_2.7.3}.

-The above gives a way to distinguish numerically between bifurcations of different types when tracking a fixed point of $BA_\beta$.
-This is summarized in \eqref{eq:flowchart-for-different-kinds-of-RD-bifurcations} below.
-As eigenvalues are continuous in the choice of matrix, and we assume that $D_{\intermediateencoderVect} (Id - BA_{\beta})\rvert_{\intermediateencoderVect}$ is usually of full rank (Assumption \ref{assumption:only-cluster-vanishing-bifurcations}), then one can put a small threshold on eigenvalues, below which the Jacobian is considered singular.
+The above gives a way to distinguish numerically between bifurcations of different types when tracking RD roots, summarized at \eqref{eq:flowchart-for-different-kinds-of-RD-bifurcations} below.
+Since eigenvalues are continuous in the choice of matrix, and we assume that $D_{\intermediateencoderVect} (Id - BA_{\beta})\rvert_{\intermediateencoderVect}$ is usually of full rank (Assumption \ref{assumption:only-cluster-vanishing-bifurcations}), then one can put a small threshold on eigenvalues, below which the Jacobian is considered singular.
 This is a necessary condition for bifurcation, of any kind.
 For simplicity, suppose that the total algebraic multiplicity of the vanishing eigenvalues is 1.
 If any cluster vanishes simultaneously, then the fixed point is approaching a cluster-vanishing bifurcation.
 Otherwise, the fixed point may be approaching a bifurcation of some other kind, or the distortion matrix may misbehave, as noted after \eqref{eq:schema-for-non-uniquness-in-RD}.
 While several approaches may come to mind on how bifurcations other than cluster-vanishing can be handled, that is beyond the scope of this work.

 The fact that there are RD bifurcations that are captured by the kernel of the $\intermediateencoderVect$-Jacobian but \textit{not} by that of the $\inputmarginalVect$-Jacobian can be understood intuitively by the relation